dudematthew/hipster-tools/frontend/README.md

 # 🚀 Hipster-Tools Frontend - A Magical Blend of NestJS & VueJS 🧙‍♂️

-Welcome to the frontend of Hipster-Tools, a web app brewed with NestJS and VueJS.
+Welcome to the frontend of HipsterTools, a web app brewed with NestJS and VueJS.
 It's a mystical tool for all your Tabletop RPG adventures.
 This project has been conjured from the essence of a boilerplate, and it's ready to roll the dice!

 ## 🎲 Vue 3 Boilerplate - Vite, Pinia, Vue Router & Tailwind CSS 🎩